 Iran is a country filled with conservative traditions with bits of modern flair.
 I must admit that when I first decided to go I’ve had no clue what to pack for Iran.
-It partially resulted in arriving to the country very unprepared.
+It partially resulted in arriving in the country very unprepared.
 Despite the research, I was still feeling insecure about the outfits.

 Iran holds many surprises for visitors, in terms of both weather and clothing.
 In order to avoid my mistakes, pay attention to some of the items on my Iran packing list.